braucalderon/andriod_class/foodie_app/README.md

  ### `Challenges`
  <ul>
-  <li>The concept of the Broadcast into the app is not properly implemented which it is not working.</li>
+  <li>The implemeation of Broadcast could not be executed properly into the app.</li>
  </ul>